mdegregori1/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+An adaptive website is one which uses different layouts for different screen sizes.
+A fully responsive website adapts to the screen, regardless of what the screen size is.

 2. Describe what it means to be mobile first vs desktop first.
+Mobile first is when you design the layout for mobile first, and then go from there to create the desktop.
+Desktop first is the opposite.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+It allows for all of the text in 'html' to be responsize to things like screen magnification, which is essential for accessibility.

 4. How would you describe preprocessing to someone new to CSS?
+It's a way for you to easily simplify your css code, but not programming directly in the css file.
+In it, you can treat css (in regards to alignment) like you would html, you can create variables, mixins, and parametric mixins.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+My favorite is parametric mixins, which is, ironically, the one that gave me the most trouble.
+Once I figured it out though, I realized how useful it was.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.